Javelin1991/dynamic_traffic_simulation/README.md

 # Data-driven Microscopic Traffic Modelling and Simulation using Dynamic LSTM
 This repostiory contains both the original manuscript and supplementary materials of our paper, "Data-driven Microscopic Traffic Modelling and Simulation using Dynamic LSTM", submitted to SIGSIM conference on PADS (2021) under Association of Computing Machinery (ACM).

-NOTE: If you are using or referring to any of the contents present in this supplementary document, please kindly consider citing our paper as below.
+If you are using or referring to any of the contents present in this supplementary document, please kindly consider citing our paper as below.
 Thank you for your consideration.

 ```
 @inproceedings{naing2021data,